scc333-networking/week1-intro-to-adv-net/README.md

 We will begin by exploring Mininet by creating a simple topology with a single switch and using it to understand how a switch operates.

-# Task 0: Opening the Dev Container
+## Task 0: Opening the Dev Container

-This is the first time you will need to work exclusively within the devcontainer environment.
-Mininet and Wireshark require root priviledges to execute certain commands, and the devcontainer is pre-configured to allow you to run these commands without any additional setup.
+Working with network protocols on a host, requires a lot of configuration and tweak ing of the host operating system.
+We also need to run code as root, which is a major security threat and requires careful handling.
+To make your life easier, we use a technologies called containers, to package everything you need to run our lab activities in a pre-configured environment.
+You might have heard of Docker containers, which are lightweight, portable, and consistent virtual instances that can run applications and services.

 In order to open the code in a devcontainer, you should select the options `Open In devcontainer` when opening the folder in VSCode.
 If you missed the option when openning the project, you can still setup the devcontainer.
 Use the key combination of Ctrl+Shift+P to open the command palette and then select **Dev Containers: Open Folder in Container...**.
 Both options are depicted in the screenshots below.